jmejia8/SearchSpaces.jl/docs/src/examples.md

 ## Cardinality

 The number of elements in a set is known as the [`cardinality`](@ref).
-The package include a method to compute this value:
+The package includes a method to compute this value:

 The number of permutation strings of size 3: